History of Polish intelligence services: 1939–1945

 At that time Britain was in a difficult situation, badly in need of intelligence from occupied Europe after rapid German advances had disrupted its networks and put German forces into areas where Britain had few agents.
 Following the personal intervention of Churchill and Sikorski in September 1940, cooperation between British and Polish intelligence organizations entered a new phase.

 The Poles placed their Section II at the disposal of the British, but as a quid pro quo requested and obtained (at that time without any reservations) the right to use, without British oversight, their own ciphers which they had developed in France.
 The Poles were the only Allied country that was given this unique status, though as the war progressed it was challenged by some agencies of the British government.
 Due to support from members of the British Special Operations Executive, the Poles kept their ciphers to the end of hostilities.

 In the first half of 1941 Polish agents in France supplied Britain with intelligence on U-boat movements from French Atlantic ports.
 The Polish network in France grew to 1,500 members and, before and during Operation Overlord, supplied vital information about the German military in France.
 Agents working in Poland in the spring of 1941 supplied extensive intelligence about German preparations to invade the Soviet Union (Operation Barbarossa).

 Agency Africa was set up in July 1941 in Algiers by Mieczyslaw Zygfryd Slowikowski, Lt.
 Col. Gwido Langer and Major Maksymilian Ciężki; using the codename "Rygor" (Polish for "Rigor").
 Their information was used by the Americans and British to plan the amphibious Operation Torch landings in North Africa in November 1942, the first large-scale Allied landings of the war.

 Polish spies also documented German atrocities being perpetrated at Auschwitz (Witold Pilecki's report) and elsewhere in Poland against Jewish and non-Jewish populations.
 Polish intelligence gave the British crucial information on Germany's secret-weapons projects, including the V-1 and V-2 rockets, enabling Britain to set back these German programs by bombing the main development facility at Peenemünde in 1943.
 Poland's networks supplied the western Allies with intelligence on nearly all aspects of the German war effort.
 Of 45,770 reports received by British intelligence during the war, nearly half (22,047) came from Polish agents.

+By early 1944, western Allied intelligence policy shifted towards strengthening links with the Japanese, Swedes, Hungarian and Finnish intelligence services.
+Of these, Poland had existing to the Japanese from before the war.
+The SOE planted Polish agents disguised as British Liaison Officers in operations Desford and Windproof to strengthen intelligence gathering and coordinate with Hungarian and Slovak groups in spite of the imminent Soviet occupation.